schlick7/LuteForMobile/docs/stuff.md

 Lets do a performance review of this app starting with the ReadScreen

-Did the code change for testing termux 'external apps' ?
-I have a file in Download called 'termux_test_external.txt' that says "EXTERNAL_APPS_ENABLED=true" but the UI in connection status says disabled. this is a brand new file so it is still passing the check correctly

 Why does pressing "Start Server" cause a recheck of all the connection statuses?

-add TermuxURL to settings (not visible) and hardcode it to localhost.
-This will be used when Termux is selected as the lute server.
-We can just link it to ServerURL somehow so that the ServerURL is correct everywhere.
-We need to make sure that this doesn't clear the saved ServerURL though.

 ---